 "The men don't have any experiences like us women," Niemiec says.
 "We are sent home.
 The men in our support group are constantly in the hospital having their pain addressed."

-Researchers have shown there's often a gender disparity in how men and women are treated when it comes to pain.
+Researchers have shown there's often a gender disparity in the U.S. in how men and women are treated when it comes to pain.

-Another study, published in the journal Sex Role, looked at the medication records of 30 male and 30 female patients who had recently undergone coronary artery bypass graft surgery.
+Another study from 1990, published in the journal Sex Role, looked at the medication records of 30 male and 30 female patients who had recently undergone coronary artery bypass graft surgery.
 The results showed that the male patients were given pain medication more frequently than the female patients, while the women were more likely to be given sedatives, rather than actual pain medicine, for their pain.

 The authors wrote that, "the hypotheses in the study were based on a review of the literature indicating that health care professionals hold stereotypic views of women as emotionally labile and more apt to exaggerate complaints of pain than men."